To register to vote you must:

 - be a U.S. citizen;

-- be 17 years old (16 years old at the Louisiana Office of Motor Vehicles), but must be 18 years of age by the next election to vote;
+- be 17 years old (16 years old at the Louisiana Office of Motor Vehicles), but must be 18 years old to vote;

 - not be under an order of imprisonment for conviction of a felony;

 - not be under a judgment of full interdiction for mental incompetence or partial interdiction with suspension of voting rights;

 - reside in the state and parish in which you seek to register.